diagrams/diagrams-doc/doc/manual.rst

 In short, `global` units tend to go against ``diagrams`` emphasis on local, scale-invariant thinking.
-They were left in for backwards compatibility, and because they can occasionaly be useful in special situations where you do already have some absolute, global coordinate system in mind: for example, if you know you want to construct a 100x100 diagram using lines that are 1 unit wide.
+They were left in for backwards compatibility, and because they can occasionally be useful in special situations where you do already have some absolute, global coordinate system in mind: for example, if you know you want to construct a 100x100 diagram using lines that are 1 unit wide.